Tesla turns up heat on rivals with global price cuts | Business

 DISCOUNTS KICK IN MORE SUBSIDIES IN FRANCE, U.S. A spokesperson for Tesla Germany said lower cost inflation was also a factor in reducing prices in its top European market, without specifying which costs had fallen.

-In Germany, Tesla lopped prices by about 1% to almost 17% on the Model 3 and the Model Y depending on the configuration.
-The best-selling Model Y will now go for 44,890 euros ($48,499), down 9,100 euros.
+In Germany, Tesla lopped prices by about 1% to almost 17% on the Model 3 and the Model Y. The best-selling Model Y will now go for 44,890 euros ($48,499), down 9,100 euros.
 It also reduced prices in Austria, Switzerland and France.

 In France, customers buying the Model 3 for 44,990 euros will now get a further reduction through a government subsidy of 5,000 euros on an EV scheme with a threshold of 47,000 euros.
-For a U.S. buyer of the long-range Model Y, the new Tesla price combined with the U.S. subsidy amounts to a discount of 31%.
 The move broadens the vehicles in Tesla's line-up eligible for the Biden administration tax credit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)